 BAR may charge the requestor the direct cost of duplication ($.10 per page).
 When BAR must compile electronic data, extract data from an electronic record, or undertake computer programming to satisfy a request, BAR may also charge the requestor the cost of the BAR staff time in researching, retrieving, redacting, and mailing the records.

-For more information on PRA requests, please see the Department of Consumer Affairs Public Records Act Guidelines.
+For more information on PRA requests, please see the DCA Public Records Act Guidelines below.

 Small Claims Court Subpoenas